-With a cross-border visit to Toronto awaiting the East Kentwood High School Band, I discovered the candy bars practically sold themselves.
+With a cross-border visit to Toronto awaiting the KHS Band, I discovered the candy bars practically sold themselves.
 I'd tote them around school, setting an open box on my desk upon arrival in class.
 In the few minutes before lecture began, kids swarmed, eager to drop their change into my hands in favor of a Caramello or 100 Grand.
 For each 50-cent candy bar I sold, 25 cents went toward the excursion.

 |My senior picture.|

 Perhaps my mom suspected she taught us too well.
 She thought if she gave us spending money, we'd use it on our trip.
 But, in a spectacle highly uncharacteristic of teenagers, we protested, not wanting the burden of cash we knew we'd barely touch.
 Preserving our bank account balances was no motivation; we just didn't buy if we didn't have to, and exercised ample creativity to avoid it.
 Nothing could change our modus operandi--not even money from a parent.